docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 ```

 Actually, the `BaseText` above also already includes `tensor`, `url` and `embedding` fields, so we can use those on our
-`Text` Document as well.
+`Text` document as well.

-The final Document used for training here is the `PairTextImage`, which simply combines the Text and Image modalities:
+The final document used for training here is the `PairTextImage`, which simply combines the Text and Image modalities:

 ```python
 class PairTextImage(BaseDoc):